telepat-io/telepat-io.github.io/app/views/markdown/working-with-telepat.md

 ```

 ### Configuring push notifications
 To activate persistent transports for mobile devices, Telepat needs to be configured to talk with push notification service providers, like Apple's APN servers and GCM servers.

 Credentials are stored on each individual Telepat app, using the app object that can be accessed and modified by administrators.
-To do this:

-* Set the `apn_pfx` key of the application object to a base-64 encoded ASCII string, created from the .p12 APN certificate, in which each character in the string is treated as a byte of binary data.
-* Set the `apn_passphrase` key on the application object to the password required in order to open the .p12 file.
+To do this you'll have to set up a few fields on the application object

+* `apn_key`: The private key issued by Apple
+* `apn_key_id`: The ID of the key issued by Apple
+* `apn_team_id`: ID of the team associated with the provider token key
+* `apn_topic`: The app bundle name
+* `apn_passphrase`: The passphrase of the private key file supplied
-* Set the `gcm_api_key` key on the application object to the API key for the GCM transport.
+* `gcm_api_key` API key for the GCM transport.